mstriemer/tracking-protection-experiment/README.md

 This function will setup request classification which can be hooked into in event handlers.

-* name: A name for this classification of request.
+* name: A name for this class of request.
 * options: The options to filter requests on.
-    * domains: An array of domains that match this classification.
+  * domains: An array of domains that match this class.
     * defaults to all domains.
   * thirdParty: A boolean representing if this should only match third-party requests.
     * defaults to false.

 ```js
 webRequest.classifyRequests(